-Write 4-6 expository and argumentative essays of increasing complexity and difficulty which use the results of research and analytical reading.
-For each essay the student will be expected to complete the following steps: analysis of purpose; pre-writing and invention of ideas using the classical questions; two rough drafts; and a final draft.
+Write 4-6 expository and argumentative essays of increasing complexity and difficulty which may use the results of research and analytical reading.

+For each essay the student will be expected to complete the following steps: analysis of purpose, pre-writing and invention of ideas, rough drafts, peer response workshop, revision, editing, and a final draft.
 A minimum of 8,000 words will be required for the course.
-Keep a daily journal.

-Read and critique outside reading assignments from the text and apply the strategies learned to the writing assignments.
+Read and critique reading assignments and apply the strategies learned to the writing assignments.